samcan/westward-ho-nes/docs/traveling-the-trail.md

 * Multiply by 50%?
 Just bitshift to the right one time (LSR).
 Note that this will discard the remainder, but that's alright.
 * Multiply by 75%?
 Bitshift to the right two times (LSR & LSR) and call that X. Then, add X shifted left (ROL, or 2X) + X. Again, this will disregard the remainder, but that's OK with me.

+## Small landmark icons on the trail
+Small landmark icons are visible on the left side of the traveling screen once the distance to the landmark is less than 100 miles.
+The icon will move right across the screen until it's just to the left of the ox/wagon icons, representing 0 miles.
+Hence, we can calculate how many miles each pixel represents.
+As we travel each day, slide the landmark icon to the right the appropriate number of pixels for that day's travel.